sjbiaga/pisc/README.md

 called from the final generated source file wherein `main.scala.in` was `cat`enated.

 From `main.scala.in`, two fibers are launched in `background` and used as `Resource`s, such that terminating the program cancels them.
-Even when a process is _discarded_, a `Deferred[IO, Option[(Double, -)]]` completed with `None` is used for this situation, hence the fiber does not block semantically (so the program would not exit any longer).
+Even when a process is _excluded_ or _discarded_, a `Deferred[IO, Option[(Double, -)]]` completed with `None` is used for these situations, hence the fiber does not block semantically (so the program would not exit any longer).

-Silent transitions, input and output prefixes ("actions") are associated with an UUID (`Universally Unique IDentifier`) by inheriting the trait `Key` via the trait `State`.
+Silent transitions, input and output prefixes ("actions") are associated with an `UUID` (`Universally Unique IDentifier`) by inheriting the trait `Key` via the trait `State`.
 The only other expression that is a `State` is... summation (or choice).

-A `State` contains a `Set` of `enabled` actions `(UUIDs`).
-These are computed as follows.
-Each silent transition, input or output prefix has (the key of) itself as the only enabled
-action: these are the base cases.
-The enabled actions of a sequence of prefixes or restriction, unless this sequence is empty, is that of the *first* action, if any.
-If the sequence is empty or does not have actions (e.g., only restrictions), then the enabled actions are either those of the "leaf" expression or of another process expression, that "`end`"s the sequence of prefixes.
-Both are optional, case in which is taken to be the inaction `𝟎`, which has no enabled actions.
-Besides `𝟎`, other leaf expressions are (mis)match, `if then else`, Elvis operator (all three being treated the same), agent call and (guarded) replication.

-The only case of a leaf that has enabled actions is the latter - guarded (the prefix itself) or not (the process of the) replication.
-Otherwise, another ending process expression must follow the sequence between a pair of parentheses.
-An exception is raised if the sequence is empty and the `end`ing is none.

-The set of enabled actions of a (parallel) composition is the union of each sequence's set of enabled actions.
-Finally, the set of enabled actions of a summation is the union of each choice's set of enabled actions.
-Only a summation has a set of enabled actions, and thus is a `State`.
-For the other two cases (sequence and composition) the set of enabled actions is only propagated "upwards" by the parser.
+A `State` contains a `Set` of `enabled` actions `(UUIDs`). _Parsing_ the equations binding agents to process expressions, results in finding the enabled actions for all summations - including those corresponding to the bound agents.
+The `State` "transition system" is such that each "precursor" _completed_ action (i.e., that is not excluded or discarded) prior to its "expiration", immediately enables other "successor" actions, including possibly, again itself.

+Unlike π-calculus, where communication occurs unhindered whenever a channel inputs and outputs, in stochastic π-calculus actions have rates, and depending on these there is a "probabilistic" _election_ which determine which channels are selected for input/output.
+Therefore, it is important that there should be a "moment" for this election to consider _all_ enabled actions when selecting the pairs to communicate, or otherwise - if some enabled actions are provisionally "pending" - none.

+Thus, in advance, it is always known which (as well as how many of _the same_) enabled actions are just pending before blocking for their completion;
+the latter may result in either success, or in actions being discarded (as not having been probabilistically chosen) - by completion with `None`.

+Pending actions will soon reach blocking for their completion.
+As long as there are pending actions enabled but not yet blocked for completion, _none_ of the other enabled actions actually blocking, do participate in what corresponds to probabilistic choice - the election mentioned above: there is patience for that "moment" to arrive.
+Of course, it may be hard to catch, for instance - unguarded replication.

+Even if many of the same action (i.e., with the same key) are enabled, these are distinguished upon completion by a unique `UUID`, either per agent invocation, or per replication.
+And due to the atomicity of updates, the management of the data structure for the enabled actions, is coherent among all actions thus "firing" in parallel.
+This makes actions behave as multisets.

+Given that a summation is a list of choices, a choice is a list of (parallel) compositions, and a composition is a list of (sequential) prefixes ended with either a leaf or summation, when parsing the equations for resolving the enabled actions, an _invariant_ ensures that (a) for each action there is a non-empty set of enabled actions, unless (b) this action is the last in a sequence of prefixes ending with inaction.

+When violated, the invariant is maintained by inserting immediate τ-actions (referred to as _implicit_, in contrast with those that are explicitly occurring) with weight equal to `Long.MaxValue` - where appropriate,

+- for the case of guarded replication, the guard itself is the enabled action: it enables itself, and other actions (a), unless the replicated process is inaction (b);

+- for unguarded replication, the invariant holds (a), unless the replicated process is inaction: in this case, the latter is rewritten as "τ@∞.()" (a);

+- likewise for (mis)match: on either branch, the invariant holds (a), unless the ensuing process is inaction: in this case, the latter is rewritten as "τ@∞.()" (a);

+- the sole case of a leaf that is not prefixed by an action remains invocation: in this case, its prefixes are appended "τ@∞." (a).

+Sticking to this scheme (of implicit τ-actions), after parsing the equations, each composition or choice will have a non-empty set of enabled actions (a).
+If an equation is self-recursive, among the enabled actions of the last (implicit or explicit) action some self-recursive invocation is prefixed with, is this last action itself.

+In the single case of (mis)match, the enabled actions on both branches become the enabled actions for this kind of process expression.
+However, given that while the enabled actions on the active branch only will be reached, the (enabled) actions on the passive branch must so be _excluded_: but this mutual exclusion must occur on behalf of just _one_ of the enabled actions; otherwise, whereas it were enabled exactly once, an excluded action could risk being "disabled" more than once.

+Here, there is a subtlety: if there are nested (mis)matches, the one enabled action chosen to exclude the passive nesting branch, might belong to the passive nested branch, in which case the exclusion of the passive nesting branch never occurs.
+For this situation, the nested (mis)match is prefixed with "τ@∞." (a).

-The file `StochasticPi.scala` is used to create a [non-]deterministic _transition "system"_
+The file `StochasticPi.scala` is used to create a [non-]deterministic _"transition system"_
 between `State`s for the purpose of enabling the actions in the successor state, immediately prior to the "expiration" of the precursor enabled action.
 From action to successive action, there is a transition, even if there are restrictions in between (picture these latter translation in `Scala`).
-And finally, if there is a last action in a sequence, then there is a transition from it to either an `end`ing summation or replication guard;
+And finally, as there always is a last action in a sequence (either explicit or implicit), there is a transition from it to either an `end`ing summation or replication guard.
-otherwise there is no transition: but if this were the case - there is no last action -, the set of enabled actions of a summation or a (guarded) replication, is directly and wholly subsumed in/by another summation; and, of course, eventually, the enabled actions of the summation (process) expression pertaining to an agent definitional equation are immediately enabled upon its entry in any call.

-For the other three leaf types: (mis)match, `if then else` and Elvis operator, the set of enabled actions is empty, because actions are enabled depending on the test result.
-But more importantly, upon the expiration of a last action from a sequence of prefixes, if its `end` is a _summation_, the enabled actions of this summation are enabled _before_ actions are next to be fired (in parallel).
+But more importantly, upon the expiration of the last action from a sequence of prefixes, the enabled actions are enabled _before_ they are next to be "fired" (in parallel) - which means blocking for their completion.

-The transition system is non-deterministic, because for the case of guarded replication there is also one transition from the guard prefix to itself and to the process of the replication operator - whether there is a last action or not.
-This means that after expiration of the guard action, the enabled actions are again the guard itself and the actions enabled by the process that fires up in parallel.
-In the absence of a last action, the same enabled actions propagate "upwards" - the initial case.
+The transition system is non-deterministic, because for the case of guarded replication there is also one transition from the guard to itself and to the replicated process.
+This means that after expiration of the guard action, the enabled actions are again the guard itself and the enabled actions of the process that fires up in parallel.

 Besides the _enabled_ actions, `StochasticPi.scala` is used to create also the _discarded_ actions.
 Each choice corresponds to a set of enabled actions.
 The set of enabled actions of the summation is but the union of the former.
-However, even this is handled in the parser, a somewhat "duplicated" algorithm creates the discarded actions.
+However, a somewhat "duplicated" algorithm creates the discarded actions: and, with this occasion, alse the _excluded_ actions.

-Thus, assume a choice of the summation and dub it - `it`; the union of the set of _all_ enabled actions of the choices to the left - `left`; and, the union of the set of _all_ enabled actions of the choices to the right - `right`.
-Then for each key in `it`, the discarded actions is the union of `left` with `right`.
+Thus, assume a choice of the summation; the union of the set of _all_ enabled actions of the choices to the left; and, the union of the set of _all_ enabled actions of the choices to the right.
+Then for each key in the summation, the discarded actions is the union of "left" with "right".

 As an action is part of many summations on the way up to the top level, each time there is more than one choice, to the same key there will be added more "left/right" discarded actions/keys.